MON RIVER TRAILS Century Ride

 Meet Our MRTCenturions!

-New this Year- A family team, a remote cyclist, and three taking on a Double Century Challenge
+New this Year- A family team, a Country Roads Cyclists’ team, a remote cyclist, and two taking on a Double Century

 Christiaan Abildso, Morgantown, WV- Christiaan is on the MRTC Board and knows the joys or riding but woes of maintaining rail-trails.
 He will be pedaling and checking out every inch for downed trees, clogged culverts, and wash outs along the way!